Cheesy Chicken and Black Bean Enchiladas

 - 6 (8-inch) whole wheat tortillas

 - 1 1/4 cups shredded Monterey Jack and or Cheddar cheese

 - Preheat oven to 400 degrees F. Coat a 9×9 casserole dish with cooking spray.

 - Heat oil in a large skillet over medium heat.
 Add onion and garlic and saute 2 minutes.
 Add chicken and saute for 3-4 minutes, until golden brown and cooked through.

 - Sprinkle the taco seasoning over the chicken/onion mixture and stir to coat.
 Stir in black beans, green chiles, and salsa and simmer 5 minutes, until sauce thickens and reduces.

 - Arrange the tortillas on a flat surface.
 Top each tortilla with an equal amount of chicken/bean mixture and 2 tablespoons cheese.
 Roll up tortillas and place them seam-side down, side-by-side in the baking dish.
 Pour a little remaining enchilada sauce over the top of each one.
 Then, sprinkle the remaining 1/2 cup shredded cheese over the top.

 - Bake enchiladas for 15 minutes, until cheese is golden.

-Freezer Meal Instructions: To Freeze: Freeze the enchiladas before baking in an airtight freezer safe pan.
+Freeze For Later: Freeze the enchiladas before baking in an airtight freezer safe pan.
 You can store them in the freezer for up to 3 months.
-To Prepare: Thaw enchiladas in the refrigerator for approximately 24 hours.
-Follow cooking instructions as listed in the recipe.
-If the enchiladas are somewhat frozen when cooking, cover them in foil so they don’t burn on the top.